Fire Safety

 - Always keep communal areas clear of any rubbish and personal belongings.
 Corridors and landings are important escape routes so should be kept clear in case of emergency

-- Test smoke detectors yourself every week.
+- Test smoke detectors yourself every week

-- WCC tenants - If your smoke detector does not work contact the Housing team immediately on 01962 848 400 or email: housing@winchester.gov.uk.
+- WCC tenants - If your smoke detector does not work contact the Housing team immediately on 01962 848 400 or email housingrepairs@winchester.gov.uk

-- WCC tenants & residents of leasehold flats - Ask for permission to carry out works to your home so that you don’t put yourself and others at risk – even if it’s changing a letterbox or fitting a cat flap
+- WCC tenants living in sheltered flats do not need to test smoke alarms as these are connected to community alarm centre - WCC tenants and residents of leasehold flats - ask for permission to carry out works to your home so that you don’t put yourself and others at risk – even if it’s changing a letterbox or fitting a cat flap

-- Let us know if you have oxygen cylinders in your property.
+- Let us know if you have oxygen cylinders in your property

 If this information is needed in a different format i.e. large print, translation or easy read, please contact the Housing team.
+If you are a Winchester City Council tenant and have mobility issues that make it difficult to reach and test your smoke alarm, contact us and we’ll arrange support.

 If you are a WCC tenant and have mobility issues that make it difficult to reach and test your smoke alarm, contact us and we’ll arrange support.